afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step2.md

 Notice Keptn has created a branch per stage.
 Inside those branches are folders for each Keptn service.

-The `keptn add-resource` command is a helper which ensures files are stored on the correct branches and in the correct folders.
-However, it is not mandatory to use this function; you could choose to upload directly to Git if you know your way around.

 ## What Happened?

 Run `kubectl get namespaces`{{exec}}